Tender Is the Storm by Johanna Lindsey: Discussion and Book Review

 This post contains affiliate links.
 That means we receive a small commission at no cost to you from any purchases you make through these links.

-Listen to the podcast discussion for Part 1:
+Listen to the podcast discussion:

 This cover may be more iconic than Fabio’s entire career. ~ Under the Covers